semohr/Flocking/README.md

 ./main.exec
 ```

-Only tested on windows, if one wants to run it on windows, it is probably necessary to link against
+Only tested on linux, if one wants to run it on windows, it is probably necessary to link against
 ```
 -lopengl32 -ldl -lglfw3 -lstdc++
 ```